psychemedia/finn-resources/src/unused.md

 AFTER the general Irish war of the Tain bo Cuailgne, in which Cuchullin of Dundalk nas the chief hero, in the time of Conn of the Hundred Fights, from whom many Scotch tribes claim descent, the army quarrelled.
 The tribe of Morna slew Cumhal, the chief of the tribe of Baoiscne (variously spelt).
 Scandinavians were concerned in the slaying, and they took possession in Ireland.
 Cumhal's posthumous son, Fionn, was saved, grew up, aud fled to the wilds.
 Art, son of Conn, High King of Ireland, was slain ; and his posthumous illegitimate son Connac grow up in obscurity.
 After many adventures, Fionn Mac Cumhail returaed, gathered his scattered tribe, and made peace witb the riva! tribe of Morna.
 Cormac appeared, fought the usurpers, recovered Conn's seat as High King at Teamhra.
 Fionn commanded tha Feinne at Almhuin, which now is the Hill of Allen, near Tara.
 They expelled the usurping Danes, and guarded the Irish coast.
 Like all popular heroes, Fionn had mythical properties, of which the chiof was ' Bran,' a hound, who, in some strange fashion, was his near relative.
 The Northern Sea rovers continued to persecute Fionn, and demand Bran, till they were conquered.
 All sorts of people from Spain, Sorcha, Italy, Greece, Britain, and elsewhere attacked the Feinne, and were defeated; all sorts of mythical magical people schemed their destruction, but in vain.
 They made raids in all directions, upon Italy and Greece, and Lochlan and Britain, and conquered everybody everywhere.

 People from distant lands joined them, and served as Feinne.
 At last they quarrelled.
 Caoilte had to rescue Fionn from the King, and Cormac slips out of the story.
 Fionn is called ' King of Teamhra ' sometimes, and the story probably was that he dethroned Cormac.
 Then the blood-feud between Fionn and Goll broke out.
 Goll slew Fionn's son, and the tribe of Baoiscne slew him.
 Then jealousy broke out.
-Diarmaid, Fionn;s twin sister's son, ran away with his uncle's bride, Graidhne, Comiac's daughter.
+Diarmaid, Fionn's twin sister's son, ran away with his uncle's bride, Graidhne, Comiac's daughter.
 The tribe pursued, and quarrelled and fought, to the joy of Conan.
 Diarmaid was slain at last by the wiles of Fionn.
 Next, Oscar, the son of Oisein, the son of Fionn, the son of Cumhal, quarrelled with Cairbre, the son of Cormac, the son of Art, the son of Conn of the Hundred Fights.
-They fell out at a feast at Teamhra, now Tara, and fought the battlc of Gabhra, not far from Dublin.
+They fell out at a feast at Teamhra, now Tara, and fought the battle of Gabhra, not far from Dublin.
 There Oscar and Cairbre slew each other, and Fionn arrived from the sea in time to see his grandson die, and carry him to Almhuin, tha Hìll of Allen.
 Long afterwards, Oisein, who had been enchanted by his mother, who lived in the shape of a deer, came back from the Isle of Youth at an impossible age, and told the story to St. Patrick.
 The old Pagan is made to complain of jangling bells and howling clerics, to sit upon the Fenians Mound — that is, upon the Hill of Allen — and point to the graves of his comrades, and tell their story to the priest, who wrote it down.
 In this form of dialogue between Reciter and Scribe, Pagan and Christian, blind old ballad-singing warrior and audience, this Story is told over winter fires, in fragments which are now crumbling fast.
-In this very form the story was told in fragments to Dean Mac GrEGor, in 1512- 26.
+In this very form the story was told in fragments to Dean Mac Gregor, in 1512- 26.
 I have done nothing to these.
 I have simply gathered them and sorted them.
 Samples of the Gaelic poems which tell the tale in metre follow, with references to the manuscripts from which they were copied.
 The prose tales which I have gathered I will place when I translate.

 The Heroes of Ballads seem all to have been rèlated. ' Iodhlan ' was ' Camhals ' brother.
 Goll, Conan, and Garaidh wore chiefs of the Clanna Morna.
 Fionn, Oìsein hìs son, Oscar his grandson.
 Diarmaid his nephew, Faolan, Feargus, Roidhne, and Caireall, his younger ones, Caoilte, his relative, make eloven chief characters who fìgure in the Ballads which follow.
 The Pedigrees speak for themselves.